 Run DRC on GDS Files¶

-- Open or upload your GDS file
+- Create or upload a GDS file in the platform

 Check Connectivity¶

-- Click DRC → Check Connectivity
+- Click the DRC button and press Check Connectivity

 Simulations¶